ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 ## Common issues & tips

 > ## esmvaltool not found
 > Can you run the command “esmvaltool -h”.
-If no, then it’s possible that the conda environment isn’t activated.
-Please return to the installation section, episode #2 LINK.
+If no, then it’s possible that the
+> conda environment isn’t activated.
+Please return to the installation section,
+> episode #2 LINK.
 {: .solution}

-> ## ESMValTool can’t locate the data.
-The error message is `esmvalcore._recipe_checks.RecipeError: Missing data`
+> ## The error message is `esmvalcore._recipe_checks.RecipeError: Missing data`
+> ESMValTool can’t locate the data.
+>
 > Which computing machine are you using?
-Does your user-config.yml file reflect your machine's settings?
+Does your user-config.yml file reflect
+> your machine's settings?
 Is the dataset’s name in the correct order?
 {: .solution}

 > ## Diagnostic path problems
-> The directory path to your diagnostics code is set relative to the esmvaltool/diag_scripts subdirectory.
+> The directory path to your diagnostics code is set relative to the
+> esmvaltool/diag_scripts subdirectory.
 Is the code placed in this subdirectory?
-Is it spelled correctly?
+> Is it spelled correctly?
 {: .solution}

 > ## FX files not found
 > There is no FX file for your corresponding dataset.
-Are your datasets’ names spelled correctly?
+Are your datasets’ names
+> spelled correctly?
 Is there a FX file for this dataset?
 {: .solution}

 > ## The preprocessor works but the diagnostic fails
-> If your preprocessor works fine but your diagnostic script fails, congratulations!
-A failed diagnostic means that you won’t need to re-run the preprocessor.
-In your “run/main_log.txt” run output, you should see a line that reads: “To re-run this diagnostic script, run:”, followed by a line with a command that will allow you to re-run your diagnostic script only.
-Append this line with the “-i” option after the python script you call to re-run your diagnostic.
+> If your preprocessor works fine but your diagnostic script fails,
+> congratulations!
+A failed diagnostic means that you won’t need to re-run the
+> preprocessor.
+In your “run/main_log.txt” run output, you should see a line
+> that reads: “To re-run this diagnostic script, run:”, followed by a line with
+> a command that will allow you to re-run your diagnostic script only.
+Append
+> this line with the “-i” option after the python script you call to re-run your
+> diagnostic.
 {: .solution}

-> ## Your recipe’s name/project/reference isn’t recognised by ESMValTool.
-Error message is `ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml`
+> ## `ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml`
+> Your recipe’s name/project/reference isn’t recognised by ESMValTool.
+>
-> Most likely, you added your own name to the recipe in the description section, but didn’t add it to the esmvaltool/config-references.yml file, where the names are linked to an email address, institute, and ORCID Identity.
+> Most likely, you added your own name to the recipe in the description section,
+> but didn’t add it to the esmvaltool/config-references.yml file, where the
+> names are linked to an email address, institute, and ORCID Identity.
 {: .solution}